• Skip to primary navigation

 This post could contain affiliate links.
 See our privacy policy for details.

-Mary Jo picked up some pre-made Key West Pink Shrimp Ravioli at the seafood market the other day when she also bought us a nice grouper filet.
-(By the way, the grouper was fabulous).
-The ravioli is prepared by boiling the frozen pieces in water for 6 or 7 minutes.
-What we needed was a good garlic sauce to go with the ravioli and this was easy and excellent!
+What we needed was a good garlic sauce to go with the ravioli and this recipe was easy and excellent!
 This is Creamy Garlic Sauce, inspired by Robert Irvine of the Food Network.
-Robert seems to always keep things simple but he always brings out the best flavors in foods.
+Robert seems always to keep things simple but he always brings out the best flavors in foods.

 Garlic Sauce Ingredients

-• 1/8 cup olive oil
+• 2 tablespoons olive oil

-4 large cloves garlic, finely chopped
+• 4 large cloves of garlic, finely chopped

-1 lg shallot, finely chopped
+• 1 large shallot, finely chopped

-2 tablespoons chopped fresh parsley leaves
+• 2 tablespoons chopped fresh parsley leaves

-2 tablespoons chopped fresh basil leaves, plus sprigs for garnish
+• 2 tablespoons chopped fresh basil leaves, plus sprigs for garnish

-1 teaspoon dried thyme
+• 1 teaspoon dried thyme

-Creamy garlic sauce ingredients.
+Creamy garlic sauce ingredients on a cutting board.

 Garlic sauce with reduced wine in a skillet.

-At this point, you could strain the sauce with a fine strainer and it would make a smooth sauce.
-Mary Jo and I thought this would be nice if you were having company.
 We didn’t strain ours and had small herb and shallot bits in the sauce.
-(I later made this again and put the sauce in a blender to make a smoother sauce and this worked really well).
+(I later made this again and put the sauce in a blender to make a smoother sauce which worked really well).

-Garlic sauce in a small bowl.
+Garlic sauce in a small ceramic bowl.

 Turn up the heat a bit and add the heavy cream.
 Cook this for another 5 minutes until the sauce starts to thicken.
-Taste the sauce and add salt as needed.
-I added about a half teaspoon.
-Served right away with the ravioli.

 Sauce being poured from a spoon into a small bowl.